AndrewMagerman/wizard-book-study/homework_planner/homework_discord.md

 Week 13b (Project 4 - 3 and 4)

-- do labs for week 13
+- do labs for week 13b
 - read the book logo.txt in reference/berkeley_cs61a_material/course_reader_vol_1/project_4
-- read the course_notes for week 13
+- read the course_notes for week 13b
-- do homework for week 13
+- do homework for week 13b
-- cross-check your homework (solutions/week13.txt)
+- cross-check your homework (no solutions unfortunately)
+- do Project 4 (with a partner)

 We **review** this work on Review Meeting Week 13b on Monday 7th February 2022, 19.00 CET